forjayssake/zf2-skeleton-extension/README.md

 Initialising Propel ORM
 -----------------------

+NOTE: AS this is an example application all model classes have been included.
+You only need to run the framework-base.sql file in a MySQL database of the same name.
+The propel.php file in the root of the project contains references to the username, password and host for this database.

 Before the skeleton application can run correctly a database must be set up.
 The repository contains the generated Propel classes for the example database, and a framework-base.sql file containing SQL to generate the database and populate it with the minimum details for you to log into the application.